 - How many procedures were performed last year that could have used your device?

 - How many procedures actually need your device?

-- Why would a patient care?
+- Why would a patient care about your solution?

-- Determining volumes and size
+- Market volume and size

-- Defining commercial opportunity and market value
+- Commercial opportunity and market value

 |Who are my competitors?||Create a competitive landscape||Competitor websites and financial documents|